kathihasselbach/zehner-group/README.md

 # Zehner Group: Dev Exercise
-This repository contains the files for the coding exercise with Zehner Group
+This repository contains the files for the coding exercise with Zehner Group.

-The mockup for the codind exercise can be found here https://www.figma.com/file/cVzImwKchhNv8cXmY7teFa/Dev-Test?node-id=1%3A729
+The mockup for the coding exercise can be found here https://www.figma.com/file/cVzImwKchhNv8cXmY7teFa/Dev-Test?node-id=1%3A729

 ## Task
 - Code the above mockup in a limited time of 3-4 hours